-Chief Investigators: Professor Andrew McLachlan, Professor Jane Latimer, Dr Christina Abdel Shaheed, Mr Qiang Li
+Chief Investigators: Professor Andrew McLachlan (University of Sydney), Professor Jane Latimer (IMH), Dr Christina Abdel Shaheed (IMH), Qiang Li (The George Institute)

-Associate Investigators: Dr Bethan Richards, Professor Rachelle Buchbinder, Professor Chris Maher, Professor Ric Day
+Associate Investigators: Dr Bethan Richards (IMH), Professor Rachelle Buchbinder (Monash University), Professor Chris Maher (IMH), Professor Ric Day (University of NSW).

 BAppSc, BPhty, PGDipHSc, PhD

-Associate Professor Christine Lin is a Principal Research Fellow at the Sydney School of Public Health and holds a Career Development Fellowship from the National Health and Medical Research Council.
-Her research investigates the effectiveness, safety and cost-effectiveness of treatments for people with musculoskeletal conditions, and she has a particular interest in the pharmacological management of back pain.
-Associate Professor Lin leads several clinical trials and has published in journals such as New England Journal of Medicine, Lancet and JAMA.
+Professor Christine Lin is a Principal Research Fellow at the Sydney School of Public Health and holds a Career Development Fellowship from the National Health and Medical Research Council.
+Associate Professor Lin has over $6.3 million in research funding and over 110 publications, including senior author publications in prestigious journals such as New England Journal of Medicine, Lancet and Journal of the American Medical Association.
 She has a professional background in physiotherapy.